-We currently operate in Atlanta, Austin, Boston, Charlotte, Chicago, Dallas, Denver, Houston, Las Vegas, Nashville, New Orleans, New York, Philadelphia, Portland, San Francisco Bay Area and Washington DC.
+We currently operate in Atlanta, Austin, Boston, Charlotte, Chicago, Dallas, Denver, Houston, Las Vegas, Nashville, New Orleans, New York, Philadelphia, Portland, San Francisco Bay Area, Seattle, and Washington DC.
 If we’re not in your area yet, we recommend you request a membership invitation anyway so we can let you know when we launch in your city.
 We’re expanding quickly!